Trafalgar Studio 1

-The cast features Louis Maskell as 'Grinpayne', the grinning man and Julian Bleach as 'Barkilphedro' who are both reprising their roles in London from the Bristol production.
+The cast in London features Louis Maskell as 'Grinpayne', the grinning man, and Julian Bleach as 'Barkilphedro' who are both reprising their roles in London from the Bristol production.

 PLEASE NOTE: This production contains dark subject matter with some scenes of a sexual nature, violence and swearing.
 The age recommendation is 12 and above.

 The cast features Louis Maskell as 'Grinpayne', Julian Bleach as 'Barkilphedro', Sanne den Besten as 'Dea', Sean Kingsley as 'Ursus', Ewan Black as 'Trelaw', Mark Anderson as 'Dirry-Moir', Sophia Mackay as 'Mother', Julie Atherton as 'Queen', Jim Kitson as 'King' and Amanda Wilkin as 'Josiana' with James Alexander-Taylor, Christina Bloom, Jonathan Cobb, Leo Elso, Claire-Marie Hall and Loren O'Dair.
 Directed by Tom Morris with movement by Jane Gibson, sets by Jon Bausor, costumes by Jean Chan, lighting by Richard Howell and sound by Simon Baker.
 Based the Victor Hugo novel and adapted for the stage by Carl Grose, with lyrics by Carl Grose, Tom Morris, Tim Phillips and Marc Teitler, and music by Tim Phillips and Marc Teitler.